 My name is Marian Eno, and I'm the creator behind Simple Rosaries.
 I am a 30 year old graduate of Assumption College in Worcester, Massachusetts, where I received my Bachelor's degree in Foreign Languages and a minor in Theology.
 I live in a small town in Central Massachusetts with my husband, Benjamin, and two cats, Clementine and Linus.
 In my spare time, I practice calligraphy, read lots of books, and enjoy cooking a nice meal.

-One day, Gayle became frustrated when another one of her rosaries was torn apart by her young children (Sorry, mom!).
+Simple Rosaries began in March of 2018; however, my mother, Gayle Robertson-Murphy, began Queen of Peace Rosaries in August of 1999.
+One day, she became frustrated when another one of her rosaries was torn apart by my brother and me (sorry, mom!).
 Most rosaries she had bought in the past were poorly constructed, breaking easily and quickly.
 Her collection of broken rosaries grew in her bedside table, waiting to be repaired.
 The beads came unhooked, the chains were weak, the jump rings came loose, and their appearance looked "machine-made".
 Her rosaries just weren't the unique, beautiful, or conducive to prayer rosaries she wanted.

 Marian's Original Rosary